Avg: 2.8 from 45 votes

 |FA:||Bill Gibson, Chris Knuth, and Helmut (from Austria)|

 |Shared By:||D F on Jun 28, 2007|

-|Admins:||Alvaro Arnal, Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Alvaro Arnal, Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 Once you're standing on the ledge under the business, lean out to the crack (exciting).
 Flip around and get crankin on this fun, airy boulder problem.
 The anchors are just after turning the lip.

 To me, this feels like an easier and less-scary version of Yosemite's Separate Reality (11d), but the guidebooks have always called this 12a.

 Downdraft was the first "5.12" I ever laid eyes on when I was 13 years old, toproping the 5.8 on this wall.
 I saw some burly looking dudes falling off of it, and thought that it would be amazing if I was ever able to consider climbing something that hard.
 Not too long ago I climbed this route barefoot -- but I still get a flutter in my heart when I rack up for it!
 For me, Downdraft has remained the psychological epitome of 5.12a.

 If it was more sustained, and not so out of the way, and such a biatch to clean, it would be classic.
 However, on a hot, crowded morning, it can sure be a lot of fun.

 As far as the FA info, my friend Bill said he bolted the three lines in this particular section back in the day, but that the first guidebook gave credit to someone else and assigned different route names.
 He said he bolted Mariscos Lambada (I forget his name for it) for his wife and daughter.